mvdom/mvdom/README.md

 mvdom.display("ViewName", parentEl [, config]);
 // register a hook at a specific stage (willCreate, didCreate, willInit, ...) mvdom.hook("willCreate", fn(view){});

+mvdom.empty(el); // will empty all children of an element, and also "destroy" the eventual views mvdom.remove(el); // will remove this element, and also "destroy" the eventual attached view and the sub views
 // --------- /View APIs --------- //

 // --------- DOM Event Helpers --------- //